Dedicated North Carolina Attorneys Seek Fair Child Support Awards

 Contact reliable child support lawyers in Wilmington

 For reliable legal guidance on child support, please reach out to Hager Divorce & Family Law in Wilmington during our office hours, Monday through Friday, 8 a.m. to 5 p.m.
-We serve individuals and families throughout southeastern North Carolina.
-Call us at 910-726-3607 or contact us online to schedule your initial consultation for which we charge $200.00.
+We serve individuals and families throughout southeastern North Carolina, including New Hanover and Pender counties.
+Call us at 910-726-3607 or contact us online to schedule your initial consultation for which we charge $250.00.